Last Updated on April 17, 2023

 Their temperaments are sweet with a hint of tenaciousness.
 They will give you a run for your money.

-Part Jack Russell, part Basset, this hybrid pup will have a mix of traits from both polar opposite parents– energetic terriers who like to dig and run, and the gentle, laid-back personality of the Basset.
+Part Jack Russell, part Basset, the Basset Jack pup will have a mix of traits from both polar opposite parents– energetic terriers who like to dig and run, and the gentle, laid-back personality of the Basset.

 They’re generally very friendly pups, but one issue may be their tendency to bark excessively thanks to the Jack Russell parent.